HDCVLab/MC-Blur-Dataset/README.md

 ```
 python download_data.py
 ```
-**Note:** The above script will download all subset of the MC-Blur.
+**Note:** The above script will download all subsets of the MC-Blur.
 You can use "--data" to select.
 For example:
 ```
 python download_data.py --data "UHDM_train_test"